MariaCharaKarypidou/ClimateToolbox/src/Kinematics/RelativeVorticity.md

 ## Theory

-Theory is taken from the book "<a href="https://www.amazon.com/Introduction-Dynamic-Meteorology-International-Geophysics/dp/0123848660"> "An Introduction to Dynamic Meteorology" </a> by James R. Holton and Gregory J. Hakim.\
+Theory is taken from the book <a href="https://www.amazon.com/Introduction-Dynamic-Meteorology-International-Geophysics/dp/0123848660"> "An Introduction to Dynamic Meteorology" </a> by James R. Holton and Gregory J. Hakim.\

 According to them, "Vorticity, the microscopic measure of rotation in a fluid, is a vector field defined as the curl of velocity.
 The absolute vorticity <img src="https://render.githubusercontent.com/render/math?math=\large \omega_\alpha"> is the curl of the absolute velocity, whereas the relative vorticity <img src="https://render.githubusercontent.com/render/math?math=\large \omega"> is the curl of the relative velocity: